-'(d) FINALITY OF JUDGMENT.-The judgment of the court affirming or setting aside, in whole or in part, any regulation or order shall be final, subject to review by the Supreme Court of the United States upon certiorari or certification, as provided in section 1254 of title 28 United States Code
+"(d) FINALITY OF JUDGMENT.-The judgment of the court affirming or setting aside, in whole or in part, any regulation or order shall be final, subject to review by the Supreme Court of the United States upon certiorari or certification, as provided in section 1254 of title 28, United States Code.

-(e) Other Remedies provided for in this section shall be in addition to and not in lieu of any other remedies provided by law.
+"(e) OTHER REMEDIES.-The remedies provided for in this section shall be in addition to and not in lieu of any other remedies pro-

-'(f) REGULATIONS AND ORDERS MUST RECITE Basis in Record.-To facilitate judicial review under this section or under any other provision of law of a regulation or order issued under section 906, 907, 908, 909, 910, or 914, each such regulation or order shall contain a statement of the reasons for its issuance and the basis, in the record of the proceedings held in connection with its issuance, for its issuance.
+"(f) REGULATIONS AND ORDERS MUST RECITE BASIS IN RECORD.-To facilitate judicial review under this section or under any other provision of law of a regulation or order issued under section 906, 907, 908, 909, 910, or 914, each such regulation or order shall contain a statement of the reasons for its issuance and the basis, in the record of the proceedings held in connection with its issuance, for its issuance.